IBM/teaching-your-monolith-to-dance/docs/common/setup.md

 The following steps to login to OpenShift CLI (command-line interface) using web terminal are illustrated in the screen recording below:

-1. From the Openshift console, click on the twisty next to your login name and select `Copy Login Command`.
+1. From the OpenShift console, click on the twisty next to your login name and select `Copy Login Command`.

 1. In the new window that pops up, click on `Display Token`: